Aaronius/get-apex-domain/README.md

 ## Requirements

-This will only work within a browser and cookies must be enabled.
+This will only work in a browser and cookies must be enabled.

 ## How detection is accomplished